wmo-im/wcmp2-codelists/scripts/README.md

 - `user_id` is your GitHub userid
 - `password` is the API Key (see the [#overview](Overview) with instructions on how to generate an API Key
 - `environment` is whether to upload change to the testing or production environment
-- `output-directory` is the resulting directly where TTL outputs should published from
+- `output-directory` is the resulting directly where TTL outputs should published from, that is `wis`
+- `status` is either `experimental` or `stable`, please note that this value cannot be changed on existing entries

+The script has a few more options, notably `-h` that displays help.

 Examples: